petersbob/noisy-terrain/README.md

 # noisy-terrain
-A webgl terrain generator using a variety of noise algorithms.
+A WebGL terrain generator using three terrain generation algorithms, value noise, Perlin noise, and the diamond-square algorithm.

-It began as my project to learn the WebGL api, but grew from there.
+I originally began this project while on a mission to learn WebGL.
+Everything is in plain WebGL and Javascript.

-It is currently a work in progress, but most of the core functionality is already built.

 You can view it in its current form here: https://petersbob.github.io/noisy-terrain/